ds-modules/curriculum-guide/workflow/distributing-notebooks.md

 * Hit the convert button

 The output should be [https://datahub.berkeley.edu/user-redirect/interact?account=data-8&repo=mcb-88-connector&branch=gh-pages&path=exercises/lab5](https://datahub.berkeley.edu/user-redirect/interact?account=data-8&repo=mcb-88-connector&branch=gh-pages&path=exercises/lab5).
 This link will copy the desired folder into your JupyterHub account.

+### **Important Note: Updated Behavior**

+Previously, interact links had a slightly different behavior.
+They used a sparse checkout to only pull the files specified after `path`.
+For the above link, this would mean that only the `lab01` folder is displayed in the `social-networks-connector` folder.
+Any other files in the `social-networks-connector` repo would not show up in the user's JupyterHub.
+This is no longer the behavior.
+The new behavior does not use sparse checkout.
+For the above link, in addition to the `lab01` folder, all other contents of the `social-networks-connector` repo will show up in the user's JupyterHub account.

+This new behavior means that **you should not store unfinished materials and answer keys in the same repo as published assignments**.
+Any interact link for a published assignment would also distribute the unfinished materials and answer keys to the students, which you probably do not want.
+Instead, **we recommend that you use a public repo for published assignments and a private repo for unfinished materials and answer keys**.

+Here is a demo showing both the new and old behavior of interact links.
+To understand the difference, compare the contents of the `lab` folder in each case.

+* [New behavior](http://datahub.berkeley.edu/user-redirect/interact?repo=data8assets&path=materials/sp17/lab/lab01 ) - all lab folders present at `~/data8assets/materials/sp17/lab`
+* [Old behavior](http://data8.haas.berkeley.edu/user-redirect/interact?repo=data8assets&path=materials/su17/lab/lab01 ) - just `lab01` folder present at `~/data8assets/materials/su17/lab`